 The Executive MBA Report is a strategic project designed by you in consultation with the Executive MBA Program Director and your company (or equivalent).
-The project lasts 18 months and can be for your organisation or company, another organisation; or a new product, service or business.
+The project lasts 12 months and can be for your organisation or company, another organisation; or a new product, service or business.
 It will require you to draw upon what you learn during your studies.
-At the conclusion of the program, you will present your work to your senior executive group (or equivalent), which will provide an excellent opportunity for you to demonstrate firsthand, your abilities as a future leader.
+At the conclusion of the program, you will present your work to your senior executive group (or equivalent), which will provide an excellent opportunity for you to demonstrate firsthand your abilities as a strategic thinker and leader.

 We believe in the importance of taking a global view on management education.
 Our Global Executive MBA, built in collaboration with international thought leaders, is an innovative degree designed specifically for experienced, high-performing executives to gain a strong competitive advantage in today’s global marketplace.

-In the initial part of the course, you will complete online primers, covering the baseline knowledge areas of financial statements, microeconomics, marketing, operations management and Excel spreadsheets.
-As part of the program you will access one of the world's leading distance learning systems developed for these areas and designed to refresh prior learning.
-You will be tested, instructed, and then re-tested at your own pace to determine any knowledge gaps, ensuring a similar level of expertise among the cohort.
-The online primers will be available from January with a completion date of the start of EMBA6004 Thriving in New Markets in September.
+During the first 12 months of the degree you will undertake a series of online modules covering the baseline knowledge areas of financial statements, economics, marketing, operations management and Excel spreadsheets.
+As part of the program you will access one of the world's leading distance learning systems developed for these areas and designed to refresh prior learning and broaden your technical skills and knowledge.
+You will be tested, instructed and then re-tested at your own pace to help fill any identified gaps in your core business knowledge.

-During the Global Executive MBA, participants submit assessment tasks for each unit of study in the program, ranging from multimedia presentations to reflective essays that capture the key messages of the unit of study.
-In the three offshore locations, participants are assessed on team projects, which are presented to their host organisations.
+During the Global Executive MBA, you will submit assessment tasks for each unit of study in the program, ranging from multimedia presentations to reflective reports that capture the key messages and personal insights.
+In one Australia-based module and the three offshore locations, you will be assessed on team projects which are presented to client organisations.